About the New York State Summer School of the Arts

 What is a typical day like?

-Students are engaged in classes traditionally from 9am-noon, have a lunch break, and take afternoon classes from 1-5pm.
+Students are engaged in classes traditionally from 9am to 5pm with a lunch break in the middle of the day.
 Evening activities vary at each program.

 NYSSSA provides many options for afternoon and evening activities which complement and extend the work of classes.
 For example at the School of Ballet and Orchestral Studies, students may attend New York City Ballet or Philadelphia Orchestra performances at the Saratoga Performing Arts Center.
 At the School of Choral Studies students may attend a faculty recital or a working opera rehearsal at the Chautauqua Institute.
 The School of Theatre students will participate in play readings of new works and engage in talk backs with professional artists.
 School of Dance students will have additional rehearsals and enrichment programs addressing a issues impacting professional dancers such as wellness, nutrition and rehearsal technique.
 At Visual Arts or Media Arts, students will attend visiting artist lectures, watch films, or participate in open studio hours.

 What kinds of recreational and social activities are offered?